ohmree/le-gam/README.md

 Not much else to say, crappy code and unfinished garbage ahead.

 If anyone who actually knows Godot sees this, I'd appreciate it if you could help me with some best organization/structure practices.
-Current codebase is kind of a mess.
+Current codebase isn't as much of a mess as it used to be, but there's still a lot of room for improvement.